Skip to content

 The 52: An Exhibition

 Spanning from the 1800s until today, this exhibition shines a spotlight on the change-makers, rebels, and revolutionaries within Toronto’s 52%.
-While some of these women’s stories are well known, others have gone relatively untold until today.
+While some of these women’s stories are well known, others have gone relatively untold, until now.
+This powerful exhibit is currently on view at the Museum of Toronto as part of our fall programming.

 May 21 to October 12, 2025